-- Eika Boligkreditt has been aware for some time that OBOS-banken has been considering whether to establish its own wholly-owned residential mortgage company for the issue of covered bonds. - On 11 January 2016, OBOS-banken stated in a stock exchange announcement that it had decided to establish such a company. - As a result of this decision, the board of Eika Boligkreditt decided in its meeting of 9 February 2016 to cancel the distributor agreement with OBOS-banken. - A cancellation of the agreement by Eika Boligkreditt requires 12 months notice.
+- On 11 January 2016, OBOS-banken stated in a stock exchange announcement that it had decided to establish such a company. - As a result of this decision, the board of Eika Boligkreditt decided in its meeting of 9 February 2016 to cancel the distributor agreement with OBOS-banken. - A cancellation of the agreement by Eika Boligkreditt requires 12 months notice.
 The distributor agreement will accordingly remain in force until February 2017.
-At the expiry date for the distributor agreement, OBOS-banken will cease to have the right to transfer new residential mortgages to Eika Boligkreditt. - The distributor agreement also provides that OBOS-banken and Eika Boligkreditt will seek to reach agreement before the expiry date on the continuation of OBOS-banken's distributor responsibility for the existing residential mortgage portfolio.
-The parties consider it very likely that they will reach such an agreement, which means that OBOS-banken will maintain a substantial residential mortgage portfolio and financing in Eika Boligkreditt during coming years. - At 31 March 2016, OBOS-banken had a residential mortgage portfolio and financing in Eika Boligkreditt totalling NOK 7.9 billion.
+At the expiry date for the distributor agreement, OBOS-banken will cease to have the right to transfer new residential mortgages to Eika Boligkreditt. - Pursuant to the stipulations in the distribution agreement, OBOS-banken and Eika Boligkreditt entered into a new agreement to regulate the extension of OBOS-banken's distribution responsibility for the existing residential mortgage portfolio, including other rights and obligations pursuant to the guarantee, custody, commission and shareholder agreements and the agreement on the purchase of covered bonds. - At 31 Desember 2016, OBOS-banken had a residential mortgage portfolio and financing in Eika Boligkreditt totalling NOK 6.9 billion.
 Following a rebalancing of ownership on the basis of OBOSbanken's share of the overall residential mortgage portfolio at 31 December 2015, OBOS holds 11.7 per cent of the shares in Eika Boligkreditt.